What is the Debt to Asset Ratio?

 The formula for the debt to asset ratio is as follows:

-- Total assets may include all current and non-current assets on the company’s balance sheet, or may only include certain assets such as Property, Plant & Equipment, at the analyst’s discretion.
+- Total Assets may include all current and non-current assets on the company’s balance sheet, or may only include certain assets such as Property, Plant & Equipment (PP&E), at the analyst’s discretion.

 Example of Debt to Asset Ratio